Locally analytic vectors and rings of periods: Introduction

-In particular, this allows us to provide constructions recovering cyclotomic $(\phi,\Gamma)$-modules and cyclotomic Sen theory for $\Bdrplus$-representations in this spirit.
-We also define an analogue of these constructions in the $F$-analytic Lubin-Tate case.
+In particular, this allows us to provide constructions recovering cyclotomic $(\phi,\Gamma)$-modules and cyclotomic Sen theory for $\Bdrplus$-representations in this spirit, which extend to the $F$-analytic Lubin-Tate case as remarked by Berger \cite[\S 8,9,10]{Ber14MultiLa} and Porat \cite[\S 3]{Porat}.

-In order to generalize $(\phi,\Gamma_K)$-modules theory to any infinitely ramified $p$-adic Lie extension, one would like to understand the structure of the rings $(\Bt^I)^{H_K,\la}$, where the rings $\Bt^I$ are some higher rings of periods which are properly defined in \S 1.
-For the theory to behave well and indeed generalize, we should expect that $(\Bt^I)^{H_K,\la}$ can be interpreted as a ring of power series in $d$ variables, where $d$ is the dimension of $\Gamma_K$ as a $p$-adic Lie group.
-We expect that if $K_\infty$ contains a twist by an unramified character of the cyclotomic extension, then the theory does generalize and the rings $(\Bt^I)^{H_K,\la}$ can be interpreted as rings of power series in $d$ variables:
+In order to generalize $(\phi,\Gamma_K)$-modules theory to any infinitely ramified $p$-adic Lie extension, one would like to understand the structure of the rings $(\Bt^I)^{H_K,\Gamma_K-\la}$, where the rings $\Bt^I$ are some higher rings of periods which are properly defined in \S 1.
+For the theory to behave well and indeed generalize, we should expect that $(\Bt^I)^{H_K,\Gamma_K-\la}$ can be interpreted as a ring of power series in $d$ variables, where $d$ is the dimension of $\Gamma_K$ as a $p$-adic Lie group.
+We expect that if $K_\infty$ contains a twist by an unramified character of the cyclotomic extension, in which case we say that the extension $K_\infty/K$ contains a cyclotomic extension, then the theory does generalize and the rings $(\Bt^I)^{H_K,\la}$ can be interpreted as rings of power series in $d$ variables:

-\begin{conj} If $K_\infty/K$ contains a cyclotomic extension, then the rings $(\Bt_K^I)^{\la}$ are the completion for the locally analytic topology of rings of power series in $d$ variables. \end{conj}
+\begin{conj} If $K_\infty/K$ contains a cyclotomic extension, then the rings $(\Bt_K^I)^{\Gamma_n-\an}$ can be interpreted as rings of power series in $d$ variables, with some convergence condition.

-However, the anticyclotomic extension gives us an example where some of the rings $(\Bt^I)^{H_K,\la}$ are really small: